owickstrom/wickstrom.tech/src/posts/2024-05-23-statically-typed-functional-programming-python-312.md

 ```

 Now, let's look at the `eval` function.
-Here I pattern-match on the expression, which is a union.
+Here we pattern-match on the expression, which is a union.
-For literals, I just return the value:
+For literals, we just return the value:

 ```python
 def eval(env: Env, expr: Expr) -> Value: